codeunion/fundamentals-of-web-development/README.md

 1. Fork, clone and run the [dot env tutorial][dot-env]
   - Understand how to correctly store 'environmental keys'.
 1. Fork, clone and run the [request for feedback][request-for-feedback] repository.
-  - Read this repositories readme carefully, ensure that you can submit requests for feedback.
+  - Read this repository's readme carefully, ensure that you can submit requests for feedback.
 1. Fork, clone and begin working on [week-1 katas][katas]
   - Use your copy of the request for feedback command line app to submit your first request for code feedback.